1wunderkind/loopgpt-backend/METADATA_DEPLOYMENT_GUIDE.md

-# TheLoopGPT Metadata Optimization - Deployment Guide
+# LooptOS Metadata Optimization - Deployment Guide

 ## 📋 Overview

-This guide covers deploying the comprehensive metadata optimization pack that will **maximize ChatGPT tool invocation rates** and improve App Store discovery for TheLoopGPT.
+This guide covers deploying the comprehensive metadata optimization pack that will **maximize ChatGPT tool invocation rates** and improve App Store discovery for LooptOS.

 **What's Been Implemented:**